christopherBelter/qvr_processing/README.md

 First, it removes any completely duplicated rows in the data frame using the `unique()` function.

-Second, it finds all of the columns that have data split over multiple rows and collapses the unique values from those rows for each document ID into a single semicolon-delimited field.
-To do this, it splits the data into a list of data frames using the column specified in the `doc_id` argument (which defaults to "Appl.Id", which is how that column typically is read in to R), finds which data frames and columns have multiple rows with non-identical data, and then pastes the values from those rows and columns together into single text strings.
-It then creates a new version of the data frame with one row per `doc_id` and replaces the relevant columns with the semicolon-delimited versions.
+Second, if a single document has data spread over multiple rows, it collapses that data into a single semicolon-delimited string.
+To do this, it first splits the data into a list of data frames (one data frame for each document) using the column specified in the `doc_id` argument (which defaults to "Appl.Id", which is how that column typically is read in to R).
+Next, it finds which data frames have multiple rows for the same `doc_id`.
+Next, it finds which columns within those data frames  have non-identical data in its rows (i.e., data spread over multiple rows).
+For each identified column, it then pastes the unique values for each document together into semicolon-delimited text strings.
+Finally, it creates a new version of the data frame with one row per `doc_id` and replaces the identified column values with the newly created semicolon-delimited versions.

-Third, if the data frame has the relevant columns, it adds a series of new "Y/N" columns for animal subjects, human subjects, clinical trial, and award status.
+Third, if the data frame has the necessary columns, it adds a series of new "Y/N" columns for animal subjects, human subjects, clinical trial, and award status.
 It checks the given status codes against a list of known status codes to return a flag indicating if the award has the field or not.
 So an award that includes human subjects would be marked as "Y" in the added `is_human` column.

 Fourth, it replaces awkward column names like "Awd.Tot.Cost.." from the original QVR data with more R-friendly versions like "awd_tot_cost".